University of Washington

-I teach in both the undergraduate programs in the School of Nursing, and serve as an advisor to Adult-Gerontology Nurse Practitioner students.
+I teach in both the undergraduate and graduate programs in the School of Nursing, and serve as an advisor to Adult-Gerontology Nurse Practitioner students.
 Courses taught include Gerontological Nursing at the undergraduate level as well as Pathophysiology Across the Lifespan and Health Systems and Health Economics at the graduate level.
 Mentoring undergraduate nursing students as well as graduate students in nursing and other disciplines offers me the privilege of sharing my enthusiasm for neuroscience, gerontology, technology, and improving trauma care delivery with the next generation of scholars.

 Practice, Service, Community Involvement

 Service activities allow me to foster the translation of evidence into practice.
 I am actively involved in professional organizations such as the Gerontological Society of America and the National Neurotrauma Society.
 I am the Editor Emerita of the American Association of Neuroscience Nursing's Clinical Practice Guideline Series and served on the Institute of Medicine's Committee to evaluate Cognitive Rehabilitation Therapy following Traumatic Brain Injury.